EvgeniyGorbenko1/FinalProject_AutoShop/README.md

 ## Project Description

-**Autoshop application**  is a web application designed to manage an online auto parts store.
+**Autoshop**  is a backend application for an online auto store.
-The system includes user registration, shopping cart functionality, spare parts catalog management, promo code integration, order processing, file uploads, and email notifications.
+The system supports user registration, an auto parts catalog, a shopping cart, order placement, promo codes, file uploads, and email notifications.
+The project is built on Spring Boot 3.5 and implements a modern architecture with JWT authentication, roles, logging, and a Docker infrastructure.